Paravortices: loop braid representations with both generators involutive: Mixed doubles representations

 If $F(1) = N$, say, then $F$ is also a functor $F: \MD \rightarrow \Mat^N$ (the full monoidal subcategory of $\Mat$ generated by the object $N$ - which we re-declare as the object 1 in $\Mat^N$, so that this category has object monoid $(\N_0, +)$ on the nose).

 Note that such a functor $F$ is therefore also completely determined by $F(r)$ and $F(x =rs)$.

 \mdef Observe that if $F': \Bcat \rightarrow \Mat$ is an involutive braid representation then $F(r) = F'(r)$ and $F(s) = F'(r)$ gives a loop braid representation.
 A loop braid representation of this type, i.e. with $F(r)=F(s)$, is called {\em Wangian}, after Zhenghan Wang who pointed this out during the writing of \cite{KMRW}.
-If $F'$ is also involutive then we have a (Wangian) $\MD$ representation.
+In particular any Wangian representation is a representation of $\MD$.
 Note that this is then also a symmetric/$\Sym$ representation.
 Hence: